 - Administration of Justice Concentration (279D): This concentration is designed to prepare persons for administrative/management positions in a variety of law enforcement, court, and correctional agencies at the local, state and federal levels.

 - Not-for-Profit Management Concentration (279F): This concentration is designed to prepare individuals for management and policy positions in governmental and not-for-profit organizations.

 - Public Management Concentration (279B): This concentration is designed to allow individuals to develop a program to suit specific needs in such areas as budget analyst, personnel administration, etc., or to prepare students with a generalist background in public administration.

 - Town, City and County Management Concentration (279C): This concentration is designed to prepare persons for managerial roles in towns, cities, and county governments or in organizations and agencies related to towns and counties.

 We also offer a Non-Profit Administration Graduate Certificate.

-- American Government (267C): concentration promotes student understanding of the institutions of American Politics and the behavior of the public and political actors.
+- American Government (267C): This concentration offers students an understanding of the political institutions and behavior of public and political actors in America.

 - Environmental Politics and Policy Analysis (267F): This concentration offers students an understanding of the interplay among policy, politics, and economics in the environmental realm, and the skills necessary to analyze environmental policy issues.